 - Third line of defence (Internal Audit) – provides independent and objective assurance on the effectiveness of risk management, control and governance processes.
 Multrees does not have an internal audit function therefore this activity is outsourced to a third party to provide an equivalent service.

 The Multrees Board meets in person at least quarterly with additional calls as and when required.
 The Board is made up of executive and non-executive directors, with at least one independent non-executive director.
-A board pack is circulated at least five days before each meeting to be reviewed and challenged at the relevant meetings.
+A board pack is circulated in advance of each meeting to be reviewed and challenged as appropriate.
 The pack contains relevant and timely information in sufficient detail to enable the Board to understand the business and assess the risks, including the on-going assessment of the adequacy and quality of capital and liquidity.
 The management accounts are included in the Board pack and presented compared to budget after each quarter end.

 The Board has established an Audit and Risk Committee (ARC) and has delegated responsibilities documented in a detailed Terms of Reference.
-The ARC is chaired by one of the non-executive directors and membership includes the COO, CF10, CF11 and Head of Risk & Compliance.
+The ARC is chaired by one of the non-executive directors and membership includes two non-executive directors, the Executive Director, COO, and Head of Finance, Risk & Compliance.
 The ARC is responsible for oversight of risk generally and individual risks documented in the risk register.